Los Angeles, April 5th at 6pm – 9pm

-Among other things, BreathIQ measures carbon dioxide, oxygen, breathing frequency, breathing volume, breathing rhythm, nitric oxide (NO), metabolism and energy source (how much fat vs. how much sugar that is used to produce energy).
+Among other things, BreathQI measures carbon dioxide, oxygen, breathing frequency, breathing volume, breathing rhythm, metabolism and energy source (how much fat vs. how much sugar that is used to produce energy).
 The readings reveal the condition of your body in a way that has not been possible before.

-The BreathIQ device is a small unit that can be attached to a belt or be strapped around the arm.
-The data from the exhaled air is collected via a nasal cannula or a breathing mask.
+The BreathQI device is a small unit that can be attached to a belt or be strapped around the arm.
+The data from the exhaled air is collected via a breathing mask.
 The collected data is forwarded to the phone (iPhone or Android) so that it can be viewed in real time and see how different activities affects the values.

 Excerpt from the workshop: